 The efficiency of weed management techniques is being called into question by herbicide resistance, which has become a serious problem in contemporary agriculture and is endangering crop harvests.
 Since the middle of the 20th century, herbicides have been widely used, which has put a lot of selection pressure on weed populations and caused many species to evolve resistance mechanisms.
 According to the International Survey of Herbicide Resistant Weeds, over 500 weed species have evolved resistance to one or more herbicides worldwide, underscoring the magnitude of the problem.[1]

-Despite being one of the most significant cereal crops in the world, maize (Zea mays) still faces difficulties from weeds that are resistant to herbicides.
+Despite being one of the most significant cereal crops in the world, maize, Zea mays still faces difficulties from weeds that are resistant to herbicides.
 Large areas of land are used for maize cultivation in the United States alone, and a significant amount of weed control is achieved by the use of herbicides.
 Because of this dependence, herbicide-resistant weed biotypes have been selected, which calls for a better comprehension of the genetic processes driving maize resistance as well as the creation of long-term weed management plans.

 Herbicide action mechanism, genetic diversity among weed populations, and weeds' physiological reactions to herbicide treatment are some of the complex interplaying elements that contribute to the genetic foundation of herbicide resistance in maize (Powles & Yu, 2010).
 Research has shown that weeds may become resistant to herbicides through a variety of processes, including as decreased herbicide translocation, metabolic detoxification, and target-site mutations.[2]